konlil/openddl/README.md

-OpenDDL Parser (0.1.5)
+OpenDDL Parser (0.2)
 =======
-This interim release implements the semantic checking phase and all semantic checks have been moved out of the parsing phase into the semantic_check function.
-Tests must still be written for this newly developed component.
+This interim release addresses a number of defects in the lexer and parser components and introduces the semantic checker.

+Further improvements will be made at a later date to clean up the lexer and parser internals but not until the user API has been developed further.

+The library is quite useable for those willing to get their hands dirty in digging through library internals but is not recommended for most.